ggkollective/FFmpegTutorial/README.md

 # FFmpegTutorial

 Learn FFmpeg step by step.
-Codes are tested, compiled on FFmpeg 2.8.x, but also works on FFmpeg 3.2.x.
+All codes are based on FFmpeg 2.8.x but also works on FFmpeg 3.2.
 If you want to know more about FFmpeg, you can find my book(only for korean language) at http://www.yes24.com/24/goods/20365557